Sunday, December 29, 2013

 The Ambassadors of Ancient Egyptian Art

-This is a list of some of the most important Egyptian artifacts not the property of Egypt's Ministry of Antiquities including the silver cult statue of Horus the Elder from the Miho Museum.
+This is a list of some of the most important Egyptian artifacts not the property of Egypt's Ministry of Antiquities, including the silver cult statue of Horus the Elder from the Miho Museum.
 This 36+ pound silver statue was once covered in thick gold sheeting and may well be the only surviving cult statue taken care of in its temple by its priests.

-1. Rosetta stone (EA 24)- Discovered in the foundations of a fort at Rosseta by Napoleon's men in 1798 the stone was handed over to the British in the treaty of Alexandria in 1801.
-The stone was given to King George III who in turn donated it to the British Museum.
+1. Rosetta stone (EA 24)- Discovered in the foundations of a fort at Rosseta by Napoleon's men in 1798, the stone was handed over to the British in the treaty of Alexandria in 1801.
+The stone was given to King George III, who, in turn, donated it to the British Museum.

-2. Calcite sarcophagus of "Seti the Great"-The sarcophagus of the Egyptian Pharaoh Seti I collected by Giovanni Belzoni.
-The sarcophagus rested in the British Museum for a time before it was rejected in 1824 by trustees of the British Museum and was snapped up by Sir John Soane as the star attraction in his Soane Museum, London.
+2. Calcite sarcophagus of "Seti the Great"-The sarcophagus of the Egyptian Pharaoh Seti I, collected by Giovanni Belzoni.
+The sarcophagus rested in the British Museum for a time before it was rejected in 1824 by the trustees of the British Museum and was snapped up by Sir John Soane as the star attraction in his Soane Museum, London.

-3. Limestone bust of Nefertiti - Discovered by archaeologists at Tel el Amarna in December of 1912, its acquisition for Berlin through division of finds is perhaps the most controversial decision made by representatives of Egypt's antiquity authorities.
+3. Limestone bust of Nefertiti - Discovered by archaeologists at Tel el Amarna in December 1912, its acquisition for Berlin through the division of finds is perhaps the most controversial decision made by representatives of Egypt's antiquity authorities.
 The bust is currently in Berlin's Neues Museum.
 The bust may well be the piece that the Egyptian antiquities authority most misses not having, that or the Rosseta stone?

-4. The Sarcophagus of Ramses III (Louvre D1=N337), its lid in the Fitzwilliam (E.1.1823) - The box was collected by showman Giovanni Belzoni in 1816 for the collection of British Consul-General Henry Salt and was acquired for the collection of the Louvre in the early 1820's. since Mr. Belzoni was only asked to collect the sarcophagus box for Consul-General Salt, Mr. Belzoni claimed the sarcophagus' lid for himself thus the lid ended up in the Fitzwilliam Museum separate from its box, unfortunately.
+4. The Sarcophagus of Ramses III (Louvre D1=N337), its lid in the Fitzwilliam (E.1.1823) - The box was collected by showman Giovanni Belzoni in 1816 for the collection of British Consul-General Henry Salt and was acquired for the collection of the Louvre in the early 1820s.
+Since Mr. Belzoni was only asked to collect the sarcophagus box for Consul-General Salt, Mr. Belzoni claimed the sarcophagus' lid for himself; thus, the lid ended up in the Fitzwilliam Museum, separate from its box, unfortunately.

 5. Sarcophagus of Nectanebo II (EA 10) - Discovered being used as a ritual bath in the courtyard of a mosque by Napoleon's men, it was transferred to the British in the treaty of Alexandria in 1801.
-The sarcophagus is at present in the British museum.
+The sarcophagus is at present in the British Museum.

-7. The Denderah Zodiac - In another disgraceful colonial act the zodiac was taken from the little temple on the roof of the temple of Hathor at Denderah.
-The temple was badly damaged by the zodiacs removal in 1820, the ceiling is now in the Louvre.
+7. The Denderah Zodiac - In another disgraceful colonial act, the zodiac was taken from the little temple on the roof of the temple of Hathor at Denderah.
+The temple was badly damaged by the Zodiac's removal in 1820; the ceiling is now in the Louvre.

 A very prestigious list of ancient Egyptian art of the first rank, objects that are only a few among many gracing some of the best collections in the world.
-These pieces are in themselves some of Egypt's most important ambassadors protected well in some of the finest museums and collections that can preserve ancient Egypt from all corners of the world.
+These pieces are in themselves some of Egypt's most important ambassadors, protected well in some of the finest museums and collections that can preserve ancient Egypt from all corners of the world.

 Photo's;